Arianejay/NodeJS-Boilerplate/README.md

 ## Getting Started

-A simple typescript template together with socket io for websocket, mongodb for the database, and jsonwebtoken for the user's token.
+A simple typescript template together with socket io for websocket, and mongodb for the database.

 ### Clone repository